-Personal Reflection Essay: You will complete an essay reflecting on the choices made regarding this incident including your decision-making process, your understanding of a policy, or the purpose of the policy.
-Your essay will address the following questions: (1) How you feel about your actions?
+Personal Reflection Essay: You will complete an essay reflecting on the choices made regarding this incident including your decision-making process.
+Your essay will address the following questions: (1) How do you feel about your actions?
 (2) Do your actions reflect your morals/values?
-(3) What you will do in the future?
+(3) What will you do in the future to assist you in making healthier decisions?
 (4) What will you refrain from in the future?
-(5) What advice would yougive someone who finds themselves in a similar situation?
-This paper should not serve to justify your actions or evaluate the actions of others, and it is not an opportunity to debatethe validity of the Student Honor Code or Liberty University's Community Standards.
+(5) What advice would you give someone who finds themselves in a similar situation?
+This paper should not serve to justify your actions or evaluate the actions of others, and it is not an opportunity to debate the validity of the Student Honor Code or Liberty University's Community Standards.

 "Letter to" Assignment: You will write a letter to one of the following.
-The letter should demonstrate a reflection of the choices that led to your violation and explain what you have learned and/or what the recipient may learn from your experience.
-Possible recipients could include: Your First-Year Self; A Friend; Members of your organization; Your Future Child; Your Future Self; A Loved One; Mentor
+The letter should demonstrate a reflection of the choices that led to your violation.
+You will also discuss how the situation affected your personal relationships and explain what you have learned and/or what the recipient may learn from your experience.
+Possible recipients could include: your first-year self; a friend; members of your organization; your future child; your future self; a loved one; or a mentor.